felgueres/felgueres.github.io/_posts/2021-04-29-On-Roundaboutness.markdown

 If, `Government Budget = Taxes - Costs`, what does this non-trivial budget deficit mean and how should it influence my future economic choices?

-I don't have a mental model on monetary intervention although one thing is clear, anything, other than the gifts of nature, we'll end up paying for.
+I don't have a mental model on monetary intervention although one thing is clear.
+Anything, other than the gifts of nature, you will end up paying for.

-To rationalize intervention, I turned my eye to those who claim against it; the Austrian Economists.
+To rationalize intervention, I turned my eye to those who argue against it; the Austrian Economists.

-I usually find introductionary books a good way to gauge my interest and time commitment, so I picked **The Dao of Capital: Austrian Investing in a Distorted World**.
+Because I find introductionary books a good way to gauge my interest and time commitment, I picked **The Dao of Capital: Austrian Investing in a Distorted World**.

-The following ara a few ideas I found interesting from the book:
+The following ara a few ideas I found interesting from the book although note, these are broad market observations from an Austrian perspective and not necesarily an answer to the intervention question.

 **Roundaboutness.**

 The central intuition is that to increase the chances of winning against your competition, immediate and direct tactics tend to be ineffective.